sigasi/sigasi_insights/content/tech/using-graphics-configuration.md

 In this blog I will tell you about Sigasi Studio's new Graphics Configuration Language.
 This is a novel way to easily limit the amount of information in your diagrams and highlight important aspects.
-It improves the auto-genernated diagrams and makes them suitable for documentation and design exploration.
+It improves the auto-generated diagrams and makes them suitable for documentation and design exploration.
 This way your diagrams stay in sync with your code, unlike comments and externally associated diagrams.

 ## What is it